Who We Are

 - Sherrilyn Ifill, President and Director-Counsel of the NAACP Legal Defense and Educational Fund [April 21, 2017]

-This year's speaker series is generously sponsored by Cravath, Swaine & Moore LLP, Davis Polk & Wardwell LLP, DLA Piper, Fried, Frank, Harris, Shriver & Jacobson LLP, Kirkland & Ellis LLP, Latham & Watkins LLP, Paul, Weiss, Rifkind, Wharton & Garrison LLP, Wachtell, Lipton, Rosen & Katz, and Weil, Gotshal & Manges LLP.
+Our 2016-17 speaker series was generously sponsored by Cravath, Swaine & Moore LLP, Davis Polk & Wardwell LLP, DLA Piper, Fried, Frank, Harris, Shriver & Jacobson LLP, Kirkland & Ellis LLP, Latham & Watkins LLP, Paul, Weiss, Rifkind, Wharton & Garrison LLP, Wachtell, Lipton, Rosen & Katz, and Weil, Gotshal & Manges LLP.

-Click here to learn more about the Center's events or to become a sponsor.
+Click here to learn more about the Center's speaker series or to become a sponsor for 2017-18.